ralafferty/ralafferty.github.io/index.md

 > [síocháin](http://en.wiktionary.org/wiki/s%C3%ADoch%C3%A1in "Irish"),
 > [mirno](http://www.wordsense.eu/mirno "Serbo-Croatian")."

-Lafferty's list of sixteen non-English words concluded the 1979 interview.
+Lafferty's list of sixteen non-English words concluded his 1979 interview.

 Hover your mouse pointer over each word to see the language name, or click the word.
-Lafferty knew Latin, French, Spanish, Italian, German and Dutch well, with a reading or speaking knowledge of Greek, Gaelic, Malay, Tagalog, Hebrew, Arabic and Slavic languages. [^ferguson2014]
+Lafferty knew the Latin, French, Spanish, Italian, German and Dutch language well, with a reading or speaking knowledge of Greek, Gaelic, Malay, Tagalog, Hebrew, Arabic and Slavic languages. [^ferguson2014]

 For a list of stories and novels written by R. A. Lafferty, see his [Works](/works/) and [quotes](http://en.wikiquote.org/wiki/R._A._Lafferty).